Share this post on:

 Neuroticism – Neuroticism is also sometimes called Emotional Stability.

-This dimension relates to one’s emotional Stability and degree of negative emotions.
+This dimension relates to one’s emotional stability and degree of negative emotions.

 High Extraversion